Companies bid $192 million in 1st Gulf oil sale under Biden

 Companies offered bids on 308 tracts totaling nearly 2,700 square miles (6,950 square kilometers) during a virtual auction hosted by the Interior Department's Bureau of Ocean Energy Management.
 It marked the largest total acreage and second-highest bid total from a government auction since Gulf-wide bidding resumed in 2017.

-Driving the heightened interest are a rebound in oil prices and uncertainty about the future of the government leasing program after Biden campaigned on pledges to end drilling on federally owned lands and waters, which includes the Gulf, industry analysts said.
+Driving the heightened interest are a rebound in oil prices and uncertainty about the future of the government leasing program, industry analysts said.
+Biden campaigned on pledges to end drilling on federally owned lands and waters, which includes the Gulf

 “Prices are higher now than they've been since 2018," said Rene Santos with S&P Global Platts.
 “The other thing is this fear that the Biden administration is here for another three years.
 They're certainly not going to accelerate the number of lease sales and they could potentially have fewer sales.”